-Blue Buffalo Divine Delights receives the Advisor’s second-highest tier rating of 4 stars.
+Blue Buffalo Divine Delights receives the Advisor’s second-highest rating of 4 stars.

 The Blue Buffalo Divine Delights product line includes 13 recipe cups.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.